Tanushreea05/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the necessary packages using import statement.
+1. Load the mall customers dataset and check for null values.
+2. Use the Elbow Method to determine the optimal number of clusters by running KMeans with clusters ranging from 1 to 10 and calculating the within-cluster sum of squares (WCSS) for each.

-2.Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().
+3. Plot the WCSS against the number of clusters to identify the "elbow" point.
+4. Set the number of clusters to 5 based on the Elbow Method and fit a KMeans model with this cluster count.

-3.Import KMeans and use for loop to cluster the data.
+5. Predict and assign each customer to a cluster, adding the cluster labels to the dataset.

-4.Predict the cluster and plot data graphs.

-5.Print the outputs and end the program
+6. Separate the data into clusters and plot each cluster with different colors based on "Annual Income" and "Spending Score" to visualize customer segments.
 ## Program:
 ```
 /*